Diesel Fuel Testing

-Atlas Lab provides a comprehensive state-of-the-art Diesel Testing Program.
+Atlas Lab provides a comprehensive state-of-the-art Diesel Testing and analysis Program.
 The objective is two-fold, to test the samples to ensure that the quality is as per National & International specifications and spot any potential problems by analyzing the condition of the diesel fuel which could potentially cause harm to the health and operation of the machinery.
 The better the fuel quality the better the output and efficiency of the machinery.
 Atlas Lab tests various diesel oils such as LDO ( Light Diesel Oil ) and HFO ( Heavy Fuel Oil ) which are both processed from crude oil.
 As the international norms over the release of sulfur into the atmosphere have become more strict, our lab tests the diesel fuel to ensure the sulfur is within the required limits.
 We conduct various tests like water content, particle count, pour point, etc. to analyze the diesel fuel which directly impacts the efficiency and reliability of the machinery and nullifies any failures and unscheduled downtime.

 Our lab is capable of testing and analysis of Marine Diesel Fuel, BS III / Euro 3 fuel, BS IV Fuel / Euro 4 Fuel, BS VI / Euro VI Fuel, ULSD ( Ultra Low sulfur diesel fuel).
 Atlas lab offers a complete solution for diesel fuel with quick and precise test results at a cost-effective price to clients on a global scale.
 Our tests are carried out by seasoned experts in the field of testing and analysis to provide precise solutions for your diesel oil management-related issues.